How to Use mkdir, touch, and echo - Create Files in Linux

 Challenge 2: Create a README File and Write Content

-Task: Create an empty file called "README.txt", write a project name and creation date to it, then display the contents.
+Task: Create an empty file called "README.txt".
+Write a project name and a creation date into it, then display the contents.

 $ touch README.txt